limikael/ideas/ThoughtManagement.md

 A platform (e.g. a web site and an app) to record and share voice memos.
 This would have the same functions as soundcloud, but with some additions.

+## Tagging and sharing

+An important function is tagging.
+Tagging would work in a similar way as tagging of facebook.
+Once a voice recording is uploaded, it would be possible to tag people in it.
+This can be used if a thought is about someone else, and if it

 ## Services

 Once the thoughts are recorded, the platform can act as a marketplace for related services.
 For example, such services could be: